Protein powders can be used for much more than you think!

 Other foods or meals which could benefit from our unflavored versions include vegan/vegetarian casseroles, pasta sauces, dips, condiments…just about anything you can think of.

+Can I cook with protein plant protein powders?
 Will the proteins get denatured?

 When a raw egg turns solid with heat, the protein is said to have been denatured.
 Or when milk curdles in the presence of acid, it is also denatured.
 To clarify, denaturing means the chemical structure of the protein has been changed, but it does not mean the protein content is lost or no longer usable by the body.
 So yes, high temperatures denature proteins, but they don’t render them useless.
 If you think about it, a cooked egg still has protein in it.
 As do milk curds, like cottage cheese.